OkanKaynak/Python-Projects/README.md

 # Python-Projects
-Hi, my name is Okan Kaynak and within this repository are all my projects that i have been working on within my journey of learning Python.
+Hi, my name is Okan Kaynak, and this repository contains all my projects that i have been working on within my journey of learning Python.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------